panpaul/note/source/_posts/fix-network.md

    端口数          : 13977
    ```

-   It seems that installing Hyper-V will change it and you could change this back to the default value by excuting the command below
+   It seems that installing Hyper-V will change the value and you could change this back to the default value by executing the command below

    ```shell
    netsh int ipv4 set dynamicportrange tcp start=49152 num=16384
    ```

-   However, it seems that there are on effects.
+   However, it seems that there are no effects.

 3. Third, check whether the port is reserved by Hyper-V